odrodrig/RAG-LLM-App/watson-assistant-setup/README.md

-# Steps to connect this application to watsonx Assistant
+# Steps to Connect this Application to watsonx Assistant

 You connect your assistant by using the api specification to add a custom extension.

 ### Download the api specification

-Download the [rag-app--openapi.json](./rag-app-openapi.json) specification file.
+Download the [rag-app-openapi.json](./rag-app-openapi.json) specification file.

 Use this specification file to create and add the extension to your assistant.

 ### Build and add extension

-1. In your assistant, on the **Integrations** page, click **Build custom extension** and use the rag-app-openapi.json specification file to build a custom extension named `rag-app`.
+1. In your assistant, on the **Integrations** page, click **Build custom extension** and use the `rag-app-openapi.json` specification file to build a custom extension named `rag-app`.
 For general instructions on building any custom extension, see [Building the custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).

 1. After you build the `rag-app` extension, and it appears on your **Integrations** page, click **Add** to add it to your assistant.
 For general instructions on adding any custom extension, see [Adding an extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension).

 1. In **Authentication**, choose **OAuth 2.0**.
-Select **Custom apikey** as the grant type in the next dropdown, and then copy and paste your API key.
+Select **Custom apikey** as the grant type in the next dropdown, and then copy and paste your IBM Cloud API key.

 1. In **Servers**, choose the region from which you would like to access the watsonx.ai service. `us-south` is selected as the default region.